|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Lat 35° 40' 18N Long 139° 31' 41E Chofu Airfield is located to the west of Tokyo in the Kantō Region on Honshū Island in Japan.
+Lat 35° 40' 18N Long 139° 31' 41E Chōfu Airfield is located at an elevation of 141' above sea level to the west of Chofu (Chofugaoka) in the Kantō Region on Honshū Island in Japan.
 In Japanese spelled Chōfu Hikōjō.
-The U. S. referred to this location as Chofu Airfield.
+In English spelled as Chofu Airfield.
+To the east is Tokyo.

 During 1938, the Japanese Army Air Force (JAAF) planned to build an airfield at this location.
 Construction began in 1939 and was opened by 1941 with two runways: the first 1000 meters in length and the second 675 meters in length.
-By 1944, the runways were expanded to 4,500' and 4,200'.
-The Japanese also built concrete hangers were added to the airfield to protect parked aircraft.
+By 1944, the runways were expanded to 4,500' and 4,200' with concrete hangars added to protect parked aircraft.

 American missions against Chofu Airfield